2 RVCC staff members talking at a booth with visitors. Booth features colorful materials focused on consent and healthy relationships

 Stickers, affirmation cards, workshop games, and artwork.

-An origami chatterbox featuring a drawing of a human heart with purple banners on each square reading "Consent," "Respect," "Joy," and "Boundaries."
+A DVAM themed origami chatterbox, fortune teller, cootie catcher featuring a drawing of a human heart with purple banners on each square reading "Consent," "Respect," "Joy," and "Boundaries."

 I want interactive tools I can download and use this week